ACTL4001-T1-2022/github-showcase-page-grajong-maj/README.md

 | Currency Risk | Conversion rate from Euros to Doubloons. | If possible, conduct all transactions only in Doubloons (∂). |
 | Financial Risk | Costs are unexpectedly high and exceed our financial capacity. | Transfer risk to other entities through contracts, insurance, or waivers. |

-This is followed by the risk assessment matrix for the ranking, likelihood of occurrence, and potential impact for each risk.
+This is followed by the risk assessment matrix for the ranking, likelihood of occurrence, financial impact, and potential impact for each risk.

 | Risk | Rank | Occurrence/Likelihood | Financial Impact | Reputational Impact |
 | :---:  | :---:  | :---:  | :---:  | :---:  |